mnuhn/jax-playground/004-Wind-Prediction/README.md

 [2, 3, 4, 5] | [6, 7]
 [3, 4, 5, 6] | [7, 8]
 ...|...

+I could also do these kinds of computations on the fly - but I preferred to have it persisted this way, so I could inspect and debug the data more easily.

 ## Generate data with `history=16`, `future=16`: